 The first two D’s: dismiss or deny.
 Claiming there is nothing wrong by dismissing or denying challenges may erode children’s trust.
 They are showing you with their behavior or telling you with words that they are facing a challenge.
 The way you show up for that child matters.

-If you dismiss or deny the child’s challenge, the behavior may get worse because the child doesn’t feel seen, soothed, safe, or secure.
+If you dismiss or deny the child’s challenge, challenging behavior arises because the child doesn’t feel seen, soothed, safe, or secure.
 You basically did not attend or befriend to the child’s reality.
 How does that feel when someone does that to you?

 For example, a three-year old named Deon in your classroom was hoping to get a blue sippy cup at lunch, but only red are left.
 He starts to use a whining tone, “Teacher, I need the blue cup.
 I really do!”
 To which the teacher replies, “We only have red.
 It’s not a big deal.
 You are fine.”